QuantGen/symDMatrix/README.md

 #### (3) Creating a symDMatrix from genotypes

-The function `getG.symDMatrix` computes G=XX' (with options for centering and scaling) without ever loading G in RAM.
+The function `getG.symDMatrix` of the [BGData](https://github.com/QuantGen/BGData) package computes G=XX' (with options for centering and scaling) without ever loading G in RAM.
 It creates the `symDMatrix` directly.
 In this example, X is a matrix in RAM.
-For large genotype data sets, X could be a mmemory-mapped matrix, `ff` object, or part of a `BGData` object.
+For large genotype data sets, X could be a memory-mapped matrix, `ff` object, or part of a `BGData` object.

 ```R
 G3 <- getG.symDMatrix(X, scaleCol = TRUE, centerCol = TRUE, folder = "tmp", chunkSize = 300, mc.cores = 6, vmode = "double")